sonatsuer/sonatsuer.github.io/markdown/posts/note-on-lenses.md

 ## Summary

 This is a brain-dump of how I think about lenses in isolation.
-I worked with the lens laws directly in the category of sets with functions.
+I will be using the lens laws directly in the category of sets with functions.
 So the arguments are meaningful for all lens implementations.
-Mathematical parts may seem opaque if you are not used this kind of proof writing but this should not deceive you.
-The content is not deep and I am sure all of these are known to experts but I haven't seen it written down like this anywhere else.
+Mathematical parts may seem opaque if you are not used this kind of technical writing but this should not deceive you.
+The content is not deep and I am sure all of these are known to experts.
+However I haven't seen these arguments written down like this anywhere else.

 ## A Characterization of Lenses